-In 2001, founder of Beal Bank Andy Beal came by the Bellagio to play some high stakes Limit Hold’em.
+In 2001, the founder of Beal Bank, Andy Beal, came by the Bellagio to play some high stakes Limit Hold’em.
 The pros in the room quickly noticed the new amateur willing to wager huge amounts of cash and tried to befriend him.
 Eventually, Todd Brunson was able to get Beal to play him heads-up, but lost around $100,000.

 News of the upset spread among the sharks of Vegas, who tried everything to keep their new fish on a winning streak at the cash tables of the Bellagio.
 Andy Beal, however, had another idea.

-Fearing collusion, he proposed he plays ever pro in a heads-up match.
+Fearing collusion, he proposed he plays every pro in a heads-up match.
 That is when “The Corporation” was created.

 The Corporation was a line-up 16 professional poker players.
 It included, among others, Doyle Brunson and his son Todd, Phil Ivey, Gus Hansen, and the hero of our story, Jennifer Harman.
 The 16 pros pooled together $10 million to take on their challenger in a series of heads-up Limit Hold’em cash game matches.